anaef/lua-linear/README.md

 Lua Linear has been built and tested on Ubuntu Linux (64-bit).

 Lua Linear uses the BLAS and LAPACK implementations on the system.

+Lua Linear uses the OpenMP implementation on the system.

 ## License